Benefits Received for Assessments

 1. Enforcement of SVLA rules and regulations;

-2. Lake, beach and park patrol to enforce restrictions and provide added safety and security for members;
+2. Lake, beach and park patrol to enforce restrictions and provide added safety and security for members, while on Association property;

 3. Medical aid response, assistance to law enforcement, and other emergency agencies when requested;